Overview

 Yet here’s the catch:

 Building a VDI system is only the start.
 Once deployed, administrators face challenges around security, performance and user support.
-Without the right tools, the promised efficiency of VDI can quickly turn into a management burden.
+Without the right tools, the promised efficiency of Virtual Desktop Infrastructure can quickly turn into a management burden.

 That is why RDS Tools exists.
 By adding advanced security, real-time monitoring and remote support capabilities, RDS Tools helps organizations get the most from VDI, ensuring desktops stay safe, performant and user-friendly.